 You can stay Chikukwa, Mahate, Ndzow Camp or the camping site at the Nhahomba Gate.

-The Reserve has a great diversity of plants and endemic species of birds, reptiles and butterflies.
+The Park has a great diversity of plants and endemic species of birds, reptiles and butterflies.
 The cave paintings and yet untouched traditional structures are also some of the highlights.
 If you feel like walking, don’t hesitate to visit the Mussapa river.
 It’s a great place to relax.

 You will see the buffalo, oribi, eland, blue duiker, klipspringer, bushbuck, suni, sable antelope, reedbuck, waterbuck, warthog and several bird and reptile species.